Problem

 Sometimes the vendor will have the rate limits documented for the specific endpoints.
 In that case you do not want to surpass that limit at any time (or you will get a 429 error again).

-At Appronto we’ve built a rate limiting module that will let you execute microflows with a rate limit that you can control!
+At Emixa we’ve built a rate limiting module that will let you execute microflows with a rate limit that you can control!
 The specified microflow will be executed by a java action with an internal rate limiting queue.

 The module not only provides a solution for a single rate-limited integration, but also for multiple integrations with different rate limits.